Frequently Asked Questions: Local Government Innovation Awards

 Q. How many award winners will there be?

-This year’s Awards will honor up to 20 local government entities (5 cities, 5 townships, 5 counties, and 5 schools).
+This year’s Awards will honor up to 20 local government entities (5 cities, 5 townships, 5 counties, and 5 schools) and one Native nation.
 Among these award winners, the top entry in each of the 4 categories and the Local Government and Native Nation Collaborative Award will be awarded a professional video documenting their innovation and a grant of $5,000 each ($10,000 for Native nation) from the Bush Foundation to further their innovation and redesign efforts.

 Q. How will the recipients of the awards be selected?

-A. Each category of entries (cities, townships, counties and schools) will be reviewed by a separate panel of judges composed of an elected official, an appointed official, Humphrey School faculty, and a community member.
+A. Each category of entries (cities, townships, counties, schools and Native nations) will be reviewed by a separate panel of judges composed of an elected official, an appointed official, Humphrey School faculty, and a community member.
 Judges will review entries based on the following criteria: innovation (40%), impact (30%) and sustainability/potential for growth (30%).
-Each panel will put forth up to 5 Local Government Innovation Award Winners, resulting in up to 20 total award winners across the four categories.
+Each panel will put forth up to 5 Local Government Innovation Award Winners, resulting in up to 20 total award winners across the five categories.